opencadc/opencadc.github.io/storage-inventory/ops/README.md

 ## Deployment

-Note on logging: Storage inventory services and application containers all log to `stdout` by default -- for a production deployment, these should be captured and preserved by whatever mechanism is available on your system.
+**Note on logging:** Storage inventory services and application containers all log to `stdout` by default -- for a production deployment, these should be captured and preserved by whatever mechanism is available on your system.

 1. **Storage**
     - How to configure your storage is dependent upon your local hardware and data centre details.
 However --
         - There are two types of storage supported:
             - [POSIX filesystem](https://github.com/opencadc/storage-inventory/tree/master/cadc-storage-adapter-fs)
                 - for POSIX storage, the storage will need to be mounted directly into the containers (e.g. a 'volume' path in Docker or a PVC in kubernetes).
 Since the storage will be mounted by several containers, it will need to be a _shared_ file-system which supports writes from multiple hosts.
                 - in the SI configuration for POSIX storage the `org.opencadc.inventory.storage.fs.baseDir` parameter must point to the location that the storage is mounted _inside the container._
+                - Note: the currently implemented version of this storage adapter is the 'OpaqueFileSystem' adapter -- the structure of subdirectories is not something which can easily be mounted and used elsewhere.
+It would be possible to develop a filesystem adapter which provides a human readable directory structure.
             - [Swift Object Store API](https://github.com/opencadc/storage-inventory/tree/master/cadc-storage-adapter-swift) (e.g. CEPH Object Store)
                 - for Swift storage, the Ceph gateway URL must be reachable from inside the containers.
         - Whatever storage you use, it must be directly available to certain storage inventory services and applications.
 These are